tommyettinger/textratypist/README.md

 include any license headers in any files.
 Since the only requirement of the MIT license is to leave any license text as-is, this Apache-licensed project is fully compliant with MIT.
 The full MIT license text is in the file `typing-label.LICENSE`, and the Apache 2 license for this project is in the file `LICENSE`.
 Apache license headers are also present in all library source files here.

 The Apache license does not typically apply to non-code resources in the `src/test/resources` folder; individual fonts have their own licenses stored in that directory.
+If you copy a font into your project from the knownFonts folder, you should also copy its license and display it where appropriate for your project, such as with legal files distributed with your project.
+If a license requires attribution, you must credit the author(s) requiring attribution appropriately, such as in your project's credits page.

 Twemoji isn't a font, so it might be best to mention it separately.
 It's licensed under CC-BY 4.0, and requires attribution to Twitter if used.
 [Twemoji's guidelines for attribution are here](https://github.com/jdecked/twemoji/tree/v15.0.3?tab=readme-ov-file#attribution-requirements).
-(The documentation still says Twitter, not X, and to my knowledge X doesn't employ any of the active Twemoji team, so...
-I would link back to the Twemoji repo, so that it is up to them).
+(The documentation still says Twitter, not X, and to my knowledge X doesn't employ any of the active Twemoji team, nor do they update Twemoji or have an official page for it, so...
+I would link back to the Twemoji repo, so that it is up to its developers).

 Like Twemoji, Game-Icons.png isn't a font, and it has quite a few contributors to the project.
 Because all icons in the project are on one PNG file, you must credit all the contributors who licensed their art under CC-BY, and it may be